 FUNDING AREAS: Health & Science Research, Jewish Causes, Education & Youth, Human Services, Chicago Community

-OVERVIEW: Joseph Gutman and his wife, Sheila, move their philanthropy through the Gutman Family Foundation, whose giving has slowly risen of late, eclipsing the $500,000 mark in the a recent tax year.
+OVERVIEW: Joseph Gutman and his wife, Sheila, move their philanthropy through the Gutman Family Foundation.
 The Gutman family's philanthropy focuses in on the Chicago area where they live.
 The couple has supported their mutual alma mater University of Illinois.
 They also support a variety of health causes, as well as fund Jewish outfits.
-The foundation does not accept unsolicited proposals.

 BACKGROUND: Joseph D. Gutman received a B.S. in accountancy from University of Illinois at Urbana-Champaign in 1979 and his MBA in finance from Northwestern University’s Kellogg School of Management in 1981.
 Gutman joined Goldman Sachs in the 1980s, where he rose to co-head of the Chicago office, a managing director, and a partner.
 After more than twenty years at Goldman Sachs, Gutman joined Grosvenor Capital Management.

 HEALTH/SCIENCE RESEARCH: Gutman and his wife, Sheila, via their family foundation have supported a range of health outfits.
 Everything from cancer, to neurological disease, to even allergies have been reflected in recent Gutman Family Foundation grantmaking.
-Past grantees include Alzheimer’s Disease International, Blythedale Children's Hospital, Breast Cancer Research Foundation, Center for Science in The Public Interest, Charles M. Schwartz Memorial Foundation (which deals with joint replacement), Food Allergy Research & Education, For Autistic Kids, National Fragile X Foundation (which deals with a family of genetic disorders), National Multiple Sclerosis Society, and Northwestern Memorial Foundation.
+Grantees have included Alzheimer’s Disease International, Blythedale Children's Hospital, Breast Cancer Research Foundation, Center for Science in The Public Interest, Charles M. Schwartz Memorial Foundation (which deals with joint replacement), Food Allergy Research & Education, For Autistic Kids, National Fragile X Foundation (which deals with a family of genetic disorders), National Multiple Sclerosis Society, and Northwestern Memorial Foundation.

-JEWISH CAUSES: Gutman was appointed to the council for the U.S. Holocaust Memorial Museum, which the couple gave $100,000 via their foundation in a recent tax year.
+JEWISH CAUSES: Gutman was appointed to the council for the U.S. Holocaust Memorial Museum, which the couple supportts.
 The Gutmans steadily support Jewish outfits, such as American Israel Education Fund, Birthright Israel Foundation, Friends of the Israel Defense Forces, Illinois Holocaust Museum & Education Center, Jewish United Fund of Metropolitan Chicago, and the Nesiya Institute, which "inspires young people to deepen their relationship with Judaism, the Jewish people, and the nation and land of Israel."

 EDUCATION & YOUTH: Gutman and Sheila are both University of Illinois graduates.
 The University of Illinois is home to the Gutman Teaching Excellence Fellowship.
-Past Gutman Family Foundation grantees include After School Matters in Chicago, BUILD, which specializes in gang intervention, prevention and youth programs in Chicago, Highland Park High School, Kellogg School of Management , University of Michigan, and Harlem Village Academies.
+Gutman Family Foundation grantees have included After School Matters in Chicago, BUILD, which specializes in gang intervention, prevention and youth programs in Chicago, Highland Park High School, Kellogg School of Management , University of Michigan, and Harlem Village Academies.